 Classic French ranges like La Cornue or Lacanche can be a little bit of an investment, but they've stood the test of time, both functionally and aesthetically.
 This is not an appliance you'll replace anytime soon, and it adds to the timeless flair of a kitchen.
-In writer Susana Bombal's kitchen in San Rafael, Argentina, a French range is paired with patterned tiled walls that speak to the region's traditional style.
+In writer Susana Bombal's kitchen in San Rafael, Argentina, a French range is paired with tiled walls that speak to the region's traditional style.

 Pay Attention to the Environment

-In garden designer Madison Cox's Tangier home, the outside environment plays a role in the house's décor—where floral linens and rattan chairs contribute to merging the inside and outside.
+In garden designer Madison Cox's Tangier home, the outside environment plays a role in the house's décor—where floral linens and rattan chairs contribute to a sense of merging the inside and outside.
 Even the door frames, which are painted a soft green, signal that indoor/outdoor living is encouraged.

 Start With a Simple Base

 Carolina Irving, textile designer and Creative Director of Home for Oscar de la Renta, knows a thing or two about mixing patterns and colors—and it starts with a fairly neutral base.
-In her Paris living room, a light blue andwhite dhurrie rug proves to be the perfect modern base for a varied mix of pieces including a red kilim ottoman, a green ikat skirted table, and paisley printed chairs.
+In her Paris living room, a light blue and white dhurrie rug proves to be the perfect modern base for a varied mix of pieces, including a red kilim ottoman, a green ikat skirted table, and paisley printed chairs.

 Replace Your Lampshades

 Another room in Carolina Irving's Parisian abode reminds us of a very important décor lesson: Custom lampshades are one of the easiest ways to make a room look more expensive.
-Some classics like fabric lampshades, Louis XVI mirrors, and art lighting on bookcases have stood the test of time for a reason—they work every time.
+Some classics, like fabric lampshades, Louis XVI mirrors, and art lighting on bookcases, stand the test of time for a reason—they work every time.

 It's easy to shy away from brightly colored walls, especially when your style is a little eclectic, but if Peter Hinwood's London home has taught us anything, it's that a bold seafoam green can be the perfect unexpected backdrop to a varied collection of mementos and antiques—giving each piece a more modern flair.